 The Attorney General's Office has made it a priority to provide a variety of services to help victims meet the challenges that often result from a violent crime and to help them regain peace of mind.
 Programs administered by the Violence Prevention and Crime Victim Services Division include:

-The Illinois Crime Victim Compensation Program The Illinois Crime Victim Compensation Program provides direct financial assistance (up to $27,000) to victims of violent crime who meet certain eligibility requirements.
+The Illinois Crime Victim Compensation Program The Illinois Crime Victims Compensation Program offers reimbursement up to $27,000 ($45,000 eff.
+8/7/22) for expenses incurred by eligible victims as a result of a violent crime.
 If you or someone you love has been impacted by a violent crime, please call our toll-free Crime Victims Assistance Line for more information: 1-800-228-3368 (Voice) 1-877-398-1130 (TTY).
 You can also apply for compensation or learn more at http://www.illinoisattorneygeneral.gov/cvcapply.

 The Domestic Violence Fund provides funding for legal advocacy, legal assistance, and legal services to victims of domestic violence who are or have been married or in a civil union.
 This fund is awarded from a portion of marriage license fees and a portion of civil union license fees.
 Any public or private not-for-profit agency that provides legal services to victims of domestic violence may apply to the Illinois Attorney General for funding from the Domestic Violence Fund.

 The Violent Crime Victim Assistance (VCVA) Program provides grants to victim and witness assistance programs throughout the state.
 The VCVA Grant Program is administered by the Attorney General’s Crime Victim Services Division.
 Fines are collected from any person in Illinois convicted of a violent crime as a source of funding for victim-centered servicesThe Office provides updates on the VCVA grant program, announcements and reports.